Buldugmaster99/rEFInd-anime/README.md

     `refind.conf`, or change the default ``#include manual.conf``.

  5. You may need to change the default resolution of the rEFInd menu (see refind.conf).

- 6. The background can easily be replaced by any .png-file with a resolution of 1920x1080.

 Entries should be autodetected and shown with the proper icons.

 Manual entries can be done via `menuentry` option (see refind.conf for examples).

+The background is designed to work with exactly 3 Icons, an maximum message lenth and 3 additional buttons.
+Other Configurations let the background look weird

 ### Attributions
 > This theme is based on the [Sunset](https://gitlab.com/realmain/rEFInd-sunset) theme.